Preparing For Treatment

 How many laser hair removal sessions will I need?

 This is all down to the individual.
-Below is an average amount of sessions of someone who has pale skin, dark hair that is dense, has no underlying medical issues and attends for their sessions and top up sessions at the time frame given to them.
+Below is an average amount of laser sessions for someone who has pale skin, dark hair that is dense, has no underlying medical issues and attends for their sessions and top up sessions at the time frame given to them.

 - Face 6-12 Sessions (Most difficult areas to treat, due to hair being finer and more follicles being present)